lamtonylam/koulu/content/authors/admin – kopio (10) – kopio Vera/_index.md

 superuser: false

 # Role/position
-role: The Math Wiz™
+role:

 # Short bio (displayed in user profile at end of posts)
-bio: The Math Wiz™
+bio:

 interests:
-- "To eat is to appropriate by destruction.
-— Jean-Paul Sartre"
+- "I believe in hate at first sight"